Alan Rickman

 J.K.
 Rowling personally invited Rickman to the role of Severus Snape

-If Rickman was already a popular actor before the first Harry Potter film, he became a cult figure afterward.
-Of course, the Potter series launched the careers of many young actors — Daniel Radcliffe, Rupert Grint, Emma Watson, and others.
-However, they all emphasized how important it was to work with Alan Rickman on set.
+While Rickman was already popular before the first Harry Potter film, he became a cult figure afterward.
+The Potter series launched many young careers — Daniel Radcliffe, Rupert Grint, Emma Watson, and others.
+But they all emphasized how important it was to work with Alan Rickman on set.

 Alan Rickman Behind the Scenes of Harry Potter

-Contrary to his villainous roles, Rickman was always reserved, polite, and generous with advice to newcomers.”Alan is one of the most dedicated and sensitive people in the film industry,” Daniel Radcliffe, the lead actor, spoke of his colleague Rickman.
+Despite his villainous roles, Rickman was always reserved, polite, and generous with advice to newcomers."Alan is one of the most dedicated and sensitive people in the film industry," said Daniel Radcliffe about his colleague.

-Between 2006 and 2012, directors like Marc Evans ("Snow Cake"), Tom Tykwer ("Perfume"), Tim Burton ("Sweeney Todd"), and Michael Hoffman ("Gambit") all recruited Rickman for major and supporting roles.
+Between 2006 and 2012, directors like Marc Evans ("Snow Cake"), Tom Tykwer ("Perfume"), Tim Burton ("Sweeney Todd"), and Michael Hoffman ("Gambit") all cast Rickman in major and supporting roles.

 Alan Rickman in Love Actually